zesterer/knight-time/README.md

-# knightmare
+# Knightmare

-A chess game and AI written in Vala
+A hastily-written chess game, chess frontend and chess AI written in Vala and SFML.

 ## Compile